likerRr/pipes-puzzle/README.md

 I think there is no sense to show all the map at one moment.
 Thus, I limited playing area by 8x8 map and gave ability to move it by keyboard arrows or by swipes on mobile.
-So it means that user always sees just a part of the whole puzzle
+So that means that user always sees just a part of the whole puzzle.
+Also I disabled emitting events when user holds arrow button in order to prevent extra calculations on big levels

 ### Phaser and Typescript
 The most difficulties were with Phaser and Typescript, because I don't work with them very often, and I spent lots of time in googling and struggling with strange things.